 In most cases, a company (manufacturer, distributor, or other responsible party) recalls a medical device on its own (voluntarily).
 When a company learns that it has a product that violates FDA law, it does two things:

-- Recalls the device (through correction or removal)
+- Initiates a recall (through correction or removal)

 - Notifies the FDA.